Immanuel-john/ternoa-substrate-workshop/workshop/custom-storage.md

 Our Pallet will use 3 storage items to track all of the state.

-1. A `StorageValue` named `CountForKitties` which will keep track of the total number of kitties in the Pallet.
+1. A `StorageValue` named `OracleEventFeed` which will keep track of all the events in the Pallet.
-	* This `StorageValue` simply keeps track of a `u64` value that we increment when we generate a new kitty.
-This means we could have up to `18_446_744_073_709_551_615` kitties.... probably more than we will ever need to worry about.
+	* This `StorageValue` simply keeps track of a `BoundedVec<OracleEvent>` where all the event feed will be appended.
+	* By using a `BoundedVec`, we ensure that each storage item has a maximum length, which is important for managing limits within the runtime.
 	* It is worth noting the `ValueQuery` configuration in the `StorageValue`.
-This basically assumes if there is no value in storage, for example at the start of the network, that we should return the value `0` rather than an option `None`.
+This basically assumes if there is no value in storage, for example at the start of the network, that we should return the default value rather than an option `None`.
-2. A `StorageMap` named `Kitties` which will map each kitty to it's unique information.
-	* To keep kitties completely unique and easy to look up, the key of our map is the `dna` of the kitty.
-As such, we cannot have two kitties with the same `dna` since the map will have already been populated by one of them.
-	*
-3. A `StorageMap` named `KittiesOwned` which will map each user to the list of kitties they own.
-	* The key for this storage map will be a user account: `T::AccountID`.
-	* The value for this storage map will be a `BoundedVec` with the `dna` of the kitties they own.
-This will make it easy to then look up each individual kitty for its information since the `dna` is used as the key for the `Kitties` map.
-	* By using a `BoundedVec`, we ensure that each storage item has a maximum length, which is important for managing limits within the runtime.

 <!-- slide:break-40 -->